urvikajadiya23/vsdsq-internship/Task 6/ip/spi_master/README.md

 ---

-## Step 4a: Firmware — LED and UART Demonstration (`spi_test.c`)
+## Step 4a: Firmware — SPI Loopback Test with LED and UART Demonstration (`spi_test.c`)

-This firmware validates the LED output and UART transmit paths of the SoC independently of the SPI Master IP.
-It runs on the same memory-mapped bus and toolchain used across the project, providing a baseline confirmation that the core, memory map, and peripherals function correctly before layering SPI-specific tests on top.
+This firmware performs an end-to-end validation of the SPI Master IP using an internal loopback test, followed by a continuous LED toggling sequence.
+It exercises the UART, LED, and SPI memory-mapped registers together, confirming that all peripherals operate correctly on the shared bus.

 ### Memory Map
 | Define | Address | Description |